Your Utility Bill

 To help achieve its goal to reduce garbage, Richmond collects garbage biweekly to promote recycling.
 With the Garbage Cart program residents can reduce their annual garbage fees by reducing the amount of garbage they generate.
 Garbage Cart charges are based on cart size.
 Visit www.richmond.ca/garbage for more information.

 The net rates (after discount) for garbage cart services are:

 The Richmond Collection Schedule app is free from the Apple and Android app stores and will send you weekly reminders about what will be collected each week.
 The app also includes a Recycling Wizard -- a simple tool to find out where to recycle a wide variety of household items.

 Recycling and Waste Management Utility Fees Explained

-Your City utility bill includes fees for garbage and recycling collection as well as programs such as environmental protection, recycling in parks and other public spaces, litter collection and waste reduction & recycling workshops.
+Your City utility bill includes fees for garbage and recycling collection as well as programs such as illegal dumping clean-up, litter collection, the Richmond Recycling Depot, recycling in parks and other public spaces.
 Here’s a guide to help understand where the fees listed on your utility bill are applied to these services.